 A Hospitality Supervisor works across a wide variety of businesses including bars, restaurants, cafes, conference centres, banqueting venues, hotels or contract caterers.
 They provide vital support to management teams and are capable of independently supervising hospitality services and running shifts.
 They typically work under pressure delivering fantastic customer service and motivating a team is essential to their role.

-The majority of a Hospitality Supervisors’ skills and knowledge are the same but supervisors may specialise in specific functions or work across a variety of functions which reflect the multi-functional nature of the industry.
+The majority of a Hospitality Supervisors’ skills and knowledge are the same as a Team Member’s but a Hospitality Supervisor may specialise in specific functions or work across a variety of functions which reflect the multi-functional nature of the industry.

 End-Point Assessment Components

 - Practical Observation

 Situation Judgement Test